sircharlo/ear-peace/README.md

 # Ear Peace

-A simple web app designed to help blind and vision‑impaired people who attend Jehovah’s Witnesses meetings.
+A simple web app designed to help blind and vision‑impaired people who attend meetings of Jehovah’s Witnesses.

-## What it does (in simple terms)
+## What it does

-- **Finds meeting audio quickly**: The app can take a short audio sample and try to match it to items in a prepared list of clips for the week.
-- **Shows the week’s clips**: See a simple list of clips available for the current week.
+- **Shows a simple list of meeting clips** available for the current week.
+- **Finds and synchronizes** the described-audio version of videos that will be played during the meeting with what's playing in the auditorium.
-- **Manages custom audio**: You (or a helper) can upload custom media that the app can later recognize.
+- **Manages custom audio** so that you (or a helper) can upload custom media that the app can later recognize, for other events.

-The goal is to make it easier to get to the right audio without searching through screens.
+The goal is to make it easier to get to the right file and to sync the described audio with the video that's currently playing in the auditorium.

 ## Who it’s for

-- **Blind** and **vision‑impaired** attendees of JW meetings.
+- **Blind** and **vision‑impaired** attendees of meetings of Jehovah’s Witnesses.
-- Anyone assisting them who wants a very simple way to jump to the right audio clip.

 ## Current status